 Organ and Choral Scholars at Lincoln find themselves at the heart of a thriving musical community centred on, but not restricted to, the Lincoln College Choir, recognised as one of the finest mixed voice chapel choirs in the University of Oxford.

 There are normally two Organ Scholars in residence at any one time, so the College makes elections in two out of each three years.
 The next elections will be made for entry in 2016 and 2017.
 The Senior Organ Scholar is known as the Hollingsworth Organ Scholar.
 Further details of the application process will be available on this webpage at the beginning of Michaelmas Term 2015.
 We welcome applications from candidates coming straight from school, although deferred entry is possible.
 Organ Scholars may read Music, English, Engineering, or Biochemistry.
 Organ Scholars reading music are directed by the Music Tutor, Dr Suzanne Aspden, who is a Lecturer in Music at Lincoln, and a Fellow of Jesus, another college on Turl Street.
 Dr Elenor Giraud, Lord Crewe Junior Research Fellow in Music at Lincoln College, provides further support to musical activity in College.

 The Hollingsworth (Senior) Scholar is awarded an annual scholarship of £500, and the Junior Scholar is awarded an annual scholarship of £350.
 The College also pays for organ lessons for both Scholars.
 The Organ scholars are offered accommodation in College for all three or four years of their undergaduate course.
 Their rooms are two of the best sets available for undergraduates and there is an upright piano in each room.
-The magnificent Chapel organ was bulit by William Drake in 2010 and is available for practice throughout the day and evening.
-There is also a grand piano in the College's Oakeshott Room available for pracrtice and recitals.
+The magnificent Chapel organ was built by William Drake in 2010 and is available for practice throughout the day and evening.
+There is also a grand piano in the College's Oakeshott Room available for practice and recitals.